HelloWorld-123/BossNow-A/README.md

 # BossNow3

 Arpit Saxena completed his B-tech in Computer Science & Engineering in 2016 from JECRC University, Jaipur, India.
-He was a Microsoft Student partner where he developed 4 azure enabled UWP apps, one of them having Machine Learning capability.
-He worked as an intern in figaro softwares, an oracle partner company in Warszawa, Poland for 6 months on position of software quality analyst.
+He is a Microsoft Student partner where he developed 4 azure enabled UWP apps, one of them having Machine Learning capability.
+He worked as an intern in figaro softwares, an oracle partner company in Warszawa, Poland for 3 months on position of software quality analyst.
 He worked as Data Analyst at a startup zillion.io, where he was handling data of Nike company.
 He also worked for TCS for 6 months before coming to University of Texas at Arlington for MS in Computer Science.